plone/documentation/docs/glossary.md

 i18ndude
     Support tool to create and update message catalogs from instrumented source code.

+manual .po entries
+    Entries which cannot be detected by an automatic code scan.

 WSGI
     The Web Server Gateway Interface (WSGI, pronounced _WIZ-ghee_) is a simple calling convention for web servers to forward requests to web applications or frameworks written in the Python programming language.